Jinntec/fore-docs/content/glossary/_index.md

 A 'ForeBody' means a Fore element including all of its content and it just a naming convention for easier referral when talking about Fore.

+## Relevance Selection

+Relevance is a powerful features that comes into play in several places:
+### Bound UI Elements

+UI Elements can be bound by their `ref` attribute.
+If a `ref` expresssion does not point to a data item it becomes 'nonrelevant' which means:
+* it's not shown to the User
+* the elements' states (like 'readonly', 'required', 'valid'...) won't be updated unless a data item becomes available

+This can be used hide/show complete sections in the UI depending directly on existence of a node.
+Once a bound node becomes available the respective UI container or control will be shown.

+### When sending a request

+Whenever data are send, the RelevanceSelector will first filter all data items according to the relevance mode for that request.

+By default all data items being nonrelevant will be filtered out before sending the data over the wire.
+During this filtering also empty attributes will be pruned.

+### Using the `relevant` facet of `fx-bind`

 ## Scoped Resolution

 'Scoped Resolution' takes place whenever `ref` or `data-ref` attributes are resolved.
 It allows